 The faculty of the Counseling Degree Program is dedicated to educating and training counseling professionals to function in culturally diverse settings.
 We recognize the need to address the economic, educational, and social inequalities that prevail in our communities.

 The program acknowledges a commitment both to the students who will pursue preparation as professional counselors and to the larger public served by our graduates, for whom we all share a responsibility.
-It is due to this commitment that the faculty holds high standards in the process of training professional counselors.
-As a result, we expect our students to develop a commitment to service to others, and to the pursuit of excellence in the counseling profession.
+It is due to this commitment that the faculty members hold high standards in the process of training professional counselors in school and community settings.